Space News

 Registered: Jun 2004

-The recent book about Soviet/Russian space suits by Abramov claims that Gagarin never "christened" his bus in this way, and that it was all an invention of the press.
+The book "Russian Spacesuits" by Isaac Abramov claims that Gagarin never "christened" his bus in this way, and that it was all an invention of the press.
 But he doesn't explain why most (all?) subsequent cosmonauts still do it, and are even sometimes photographed in the act.

 Robert Pearlman